This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 Winter travel can be one of the most difficult kinds of travel to pack for.
 The clothes are bulkier, and you’ve got to wear a few layers in any single outfit just to keep warm.
 One way to simplify packing for travel during the cold weather months of December, January and February is by creating a winter travel capsule wardrobe.

-A capsule collection for winter travel is a group of clothing pieces that all go together, and can be mixed and matched to create different styles.
+A travel capsule wardrobe is a group of clothing pieces that all go together, and can be mixed and matched to create different styles.
 In this post, I’m sharing exactly which sweaters, tops, pants, coats, boots and dresses to put in your winter travel capsule wardrobe, so you can pack at a moment’s notice for your winter getaway!
-Read on for an easy guide, filled with my favorite must-have picks from this season’s styles.
+Read on for an easy guide, filled with my favorite must-have picks from this season’s styles, and you’ll know exactly what to pack in a carry on bag this winter!

 - What is a travel capsule wardrobe?